Daclizumab (By injection)

 - Dark urine or pale stools, nausea, vomiting, loss of appetite, yellow skin or eyes

-- Weakness on one side of your body, clumsiness, trouble seeing or vision changes, confusion, memory problems, unusual behavior
+- Weakness on one side of your body, clumsiness, trouble seeing or vision changes, confusion, memory problems

 If you notice these less serious side effects, talk with your doctor: